Journal of Theoretical and Applied Information

 data associated with the work contained in the manuscript.

-authors should be so included with a footnote reporting their
+should be so included with a footnote reporting their death.)

-of the authors shall be at the discretion of the authors.
+authors shall be at the discretion of the authors and shall be

 d) Any part of an article essential to its main

-conclusions must be the responsibility of at least one author.
+conclusions shall be the responsibility of the corresponding

-e) In the case of papers with multiple authors, a
+e) In the case of papers with multiple authors, the

 “corresponding” author must be designated as having